aunshx/react-window-size-hook/README.md

 export default App;
 ```

+## Examples

 An example of the usefulness of the hook is given below.

-example: Align the divs vertically if the browser width is less than 400px or else align them horizontally
+Ex: Align the divs vertically if the browser width is less than 400px or else align them horizontally.

 ```javascript
 import React from 'react';